She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 "This was a time of crisis for Alameda," Ellison told the court.

-It was during this time period that Ellison says she and Bankman-Fried began to take even more money from FTX customers to pay back Alameda's loans.
+It was during this time, Ellison said, that she and Bankman-Fried began to take even more money from FTX customers to pay back Alameda's loans.
 It was, she said, "the only option on the table."

 In 2022, by late summer, Alameda had funneled more than $14 billion from FTX customers — all without their knowledge or consent.